kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ## Adding some tests

 We'll need some data to write our tests.
-We could use real data here, but hat would have some disadvantages:
+We could use real data here, but that would have some disadvantages:

 - Real courses evolve over time, so they might break our tests in the future
-- A real course can be difficult to navigate due to it's size
+- A real course can be difficult to navigate due to its size
 - A real course can take up a lot of memory
 - Loading real courses could slow our tests down